ICRR Variables and Data Dictionary

 Now that the data dictionary is finalized, we will be undertaking usability testing of the draft ICRR, and invite CR programs in low-resource settings to participate in that process.
 Please contact email@example.com to express your interest in taking part.

 We gratefully acknowledge the following panelists for their service in creating this: Drs.
-Karam Turk-Adawi (co-chair), Mohiul Chowdhury (trainee and secretary), Alexander Harris & Patrick Doherty (NACR UK), Susan Dawkes (BACPR); Simon Attila (EuroCaReds); Marianna Garcia Saldivia (Mexican registry); Robyn Gallagher (Australian registry and QIs; ICCPR Chair), Emma Thomas (Australian registries); Randal Thomas (AACVPR QIs), Margret Leosdottir (SWEDEHEART SEPHIA registries); Evangelia Kouidi (EuroCaReds), Stefan Farsky (Slovak Republic); Jamal Uddin (Bangladesh PT Assoc); Raghdah Aljehani (Saudi Arabia, PMR), Urvi Sheth (India CR), Graciela Gonsalvez (South American CR WG); Masoumeh Sadeghi (Iranian Heart Foundation); Marta Supervia (SORECAR, ESPRM, ISPRM); Claudia Anchique Santos (South American CR WG); Abraham Babu (India, PT, ICRR User Grp chair); Tee Joo Yeo (Singapore), Martin Heine (S. Africa), Jeemon Panniyammakal (India), Rongjing Ding (China)
+Karam Turk-Adawi (co-chair), Mohiul Chowdhury (trainee), Alexander Harris & Patrick Doherty (NACR UK), Susan Dawkes (BACPR); Simon Attila (EuroCaReds); Marianna Garcia Saldivia (Mexican registry); Robyn Gallagher (Australian registry and QIs; ICCPR Chair), Emma Thomas (Australian registries); Randal Thomas (AACVPR QIs), Margret Leosdottir (SWEDEHEART SEPHIA registries); Evangelia Kouidi (EuroCaReds), Stefan Farsky (Slovak Republic); Jamal Uddin (Bangladesh PT Assoc); Raghdah Aljehani (Saudi Arabia, PMR), Urvi Sheth (India CR), Graciela Gonsalvez (South American CR WG); Masoumeh Sadeghi (Iranian Heart Foundation); Marta Supervia (SORECAR, ESPRM, ISPRM); Claudia Anchique Santos (South American CR WG); Abraham Babu (India, PT, ICRR User Grp chair); Tee Joo Yeo (Singapore), Martin Heine (S. Africa), Jeemon Panniyammakal (India), Rongjing Ding (China).

 About the association